 - UTS 2027 strategy

-- our research
+- Our research

 - UTS Library

-- rules

-- official publications
+- Rules

-- alumni and giving
+- Alumni

-- agenda and papers for Academic Board.
+- Course information.

-Each business unit is responsible for their content.
-Decisions will be made by each area to release information relating to their activities on an ongoing basis.
-In addition, the Right to Information Coordinator will consider the proactive release of information on an at least annual basis, and, where warranted, under delegation from the Vice-Chancellor.
+Each area of the university is responsible for their content.
+Decisions will be made to release information relating to their activities on an ongoing basis.
+In addition, the Right to Information Coordinator will consider the proactive release of information on an at least annual basis and, where warranted, under delegation from the Vice-Chancellor.
 This includes an annual assessment of any trends in access applications or informal requests that may indicate information should be proactively released.